IonutCava/trunk/Source Code/Libs/imgui/misc/fonts/README.txt

  If you are building a PC application, mind the fact that your users may use hardware with lower limitations than yours.
  Some solutions:

  - 1) Reduce glyphs ranges by calculating them from source localization data.
-You can use ImFont::GlyphRangesBuilder for this purpose, this will be the biggest win.
+   You can use ImFontGlyphRangesBuilder for this purpose, this will be the biggest win!
   - 2) You may reduce oversampling, e.g. config.OversampleH = config.OversampleV = 1, this will largely reduce your texture size.
   - 3) Set io.Fonts.TexDesiredWidth to specify a texture width to minimize texture height (see comment in ImFontAtlas::Build function).
   - 4) Set io.Fonts.Flags |= ImFontAtlasFlags_NoPowerOfTwoHeight; to disable rounding the texture height to the next power of two.